-Bilingual Black Justice Coordinator: Mouna Bile.
-Contact Mouna at the clinic to learn more.
+Bilingual Black Justice Coordinator: Gachi Issa.
+Contact Gachi at the clinic to learn more.

 Advisory Committee (AC): A community Advisory Committee with representatives of the diversity within the African diaspora guides the work of TWR.

 Andy was born in Kinshasa, the Democratic Republic of Congo and moved to Canada 23 years ago with his family.
 He is part of the Rwandan-Canadian Community of Hamilton Association, where he previously held the role of Coordinator in charge of Youth & Sports for 7 years.
 He is happy to be a member of the (newly) formed “Together We Rise” Advisory Committee, an initiative of the Black community of Hamilton.